PascalLeMerrer/taiga-metrics/README.md

 make test
 ```

-If all tests pass you can run the server:
+If all tests pass you can build the client and run the server:

 ```
+make client
 make run
 ```